grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

 Compactor is a BoltDB Shipper specific service that reduces the index size by deduping the index and merging all the files to a single file per table.
 We recommend running a Compactor since a single Ingester creates 96 files per day which include a lot of duplicate index entries and querying multiple files per table adds up the overall query latency.

-*NOTE: There should be only 1 compactor instance running at a time that otherwise could create problems and may lead to data loss. *
+**Note:** There should be only 1 compactor instance running at a time that otherwise could create problems and may lead to data loss.

 Example compactor configuration with GCS: